Charter

 6. Delegations

-A number of routine functions are delegated to officers of DCITHS.
-The full list of the Authority’s decision making functions, including delegated functions, are contained in the Regulatory Delegations Manual.
+A number of routine functions are delegated to officers of the Department.
+The full list of the Authority’s decision-making functions, including delegated functions, are contained in the Regulatory Delegations Manual.

-The ILGA publishes a Code of Conduct which must be adhered to by all Authority members and OILGA staff members.
+The Authority publishes its Code of Ethics and Conduct which binds all Authority Members and OILGA staff members.
 It is reviewed annually and may be amended from time to time.

 8. Committees

-The Authority may establish Committees to assist it in the exercise any of its functions, and may delegate any of its functions to a Committee.
+The Authority may establish one or more Committees to assist it in the exercise any of its functions and may delegate any of its functions to a Committee.

-The procedure for the calling of meetings of a Committee and for the conduct of business at a Committee meeting is to be as determined by ILGA or, subject to any delegation to it, by the by the Committee or its Chair.
+The procedure for the calling of meetings of a Committee and for the conduct of business at a Committee meeting is to be as determined by the Authority or, subject to any delegation to it, by the by the Committee or its Chair.

-The powers and responsibilities of each Committee are established by its Terms of Reference Each Committee must report on matters considered at its meetings to the next ILGA meeting.
+The powers and responsibilities of each Committee are established by its Terms of Reference.
+Each Committee must report on matters considered at its meetings to the next Authority meeting.

 9. Recognising and Managing Conflicts of Interest

-Members must declare any pecuniary or non-pecuniary interest for the register of interests which will be tabled at each meeting in the form set out in the NSW Government Guidelines for Boards and Committees.
+Members must declare any pecuniary or non-pecuniary interest which may give rise to a conflict of interest either at the date of declaration or subsequently.
+Declarations of interest are recorded in a register which will be tabled at each meeting.
 Members should provide updated declarations as appropriate.

 Completed declarations are retained by the OILGA and available to the Minister as requested.

-ILGA has entered into a shared services arrangement with DCITHS in relation to the provision of internal audit and risk management services for the purpose of complying with the requirements of NSW Treasury’s TPP20-08 Internal Audit and Risk Management Policy for the General Government Sector.
+Pursuant to the MOU, the Department provides internal audit and risk management services for the purpose of complying with the requirements of NSW Treasury’s TPP20-08 Internal Audit and Risk Management Policy for the General Government Sector.

 - Chief Audit Executive,